 Lastly, the price can be considered a bit high for a toy.
 Nonetheless, I believe the fun it can bring to your child and the effect it can have to make him or her love singing is worth more than its cost.

 I personally like this one.
 You turn the mic on, connect it to your smartphone, press some buttons here and there, and you’re good to go.
 Unlike the Vtech Kidi Start, the BONAOK Wireless Bluetooth Karaoke Microphone looks like a toy, but it’s actually a portable karaoke machine on its own.

 This is also a bit versatile.
 You can connect it to karaoke apps or you can just connect it just like a regular microphone and play Karaoke songs on YouTube.

 I’ve seen one in the Philippines while traveling there a year ago.
 The main difference between what I saw and this one is the price.
 It’s a different currency, so I guess if you convert it to the US dollar, it’s less expensive at a low cost of $10.

 The speakers on this one aren’t as powerful as the Earise T26, but it’s as cheap and contains a complete set of karaoke features.

 You can use a line-in connection to plug in your mp3 player, smartphone, and other audio devices to play your background music to sing with.

-The Singing Machine SML625BTBK has a simple led display, which weighs only 6.55 lbs., that makes it easier to carry with you around.
+The Singing Machine SML625BTBK has a simple led display, which weighs only 6.55 lbs., which makes it easier to carry with you around.
 The only problem is that it doesn’t come with batteries as an option and needs to be plugged into a power outlet to make it work.

 It plays regular CD+G karaoke CDs and you can connect it via RCA cables on your TV to display the graphics and lyrics of the songs you want to sing.